-Building Certification is the internationally recognized building certification system, providing third-party verification and a stamp of quality assurance that a building meets the high performance and comfort levels of the Passive House standard.
+Passive House Building Certification is the internationally recognized building certification system, providing third-party verification and a stamp of quality assurance that a building meets the high performance and comfort levels of the Passive House standard.
 One important aspect is the process-oriented approach to certification.
 Once this approach is implemented, various audits can be done to ensure levels are met.

 For a building to be certified as a Passive House, it must meet the following main criteria: